Breakthrough-Energy/docs/source/dev/idea_list.md

 ### Project 5. - Time-Series Modeling of Missing Energy Industry Data
 A significant barrier to realistic modeling of the power grid is missing data from public data sources.
 This project is to use statistical and ML models to fill in missing energy demand and renewable energy profile information in a way which mimics the real data as close as possible.
-In our current datasets of regional energy demand, we have used averaging of adjacent days to fill in our missing data, as described [here](https://github.com/Breakthrough-Energy/PreREISE#d-demand-data)
+In our current data sets of regional energy demand, we have used averaging of adjacent days to fill in our missing data, as described [here](https://github.com/Breakthrough-Energy/PreREISE#d-demand-data)

 We propose the following steps for this project:

 - Understand the data set and the [current methodology](https://github.com/Breakthrough-Energy/PreREISE#d-demand-data)
 - Literature review to understand prediction models for time series data
 - Collect data to build training/validation/testing sets to rank algorithms using various metrics
-- Setup platform to crossvalidate with the data in order to evaluate algorithm performance
+- Setup platform to cross-validate with the data in order to evaluate algorithm performance
 - Integrate most suitable algorithm(s) in our code base and generate new time series for our power system model

 **Requirements:**